 - OSEP State Contacts

-These tools on the Value of Part C from the Infant & Toddler Coordinators Association (ITCA) help Part C programs use data and infographics to tell their stories clearly and concisely to key stakeholders including state leaders, families, providers and other community partners.
+These tools on from the Infant & Toddler Coordinators Association (ITCA) can help Part C programs use data and infographics to tell their stories clearly and concisely to key stakeholders, including state leaders, families, providers, and community partners.

 Early Intervention Data Infographic Template

 This template offers a colorful format to present program data concisely and clearly.
-Data points include the number of children referred and served, increase in the number of children served over a five-year period, breakdown of referral sources, family outcomes, and planned services.
+Data points include the number of children referred and served, increase in the number of children served over a 5-year period, breakdown of referral sources, family outcomes, and planned services.